OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/service-fabric/service-fabric-testability-scenarios.md

         // Create FabricClient with connection and security information here.
         FabricClient fabricClient = new FabricClient(clusterConnection);

-        // The chaos test scenario should run at least 60 minutes or until it fails.
+        // hello chaos test scenario should run at least 60 minutes or until it fails.
         TimeSpan timeToRun = TimeSpan.FromMinutes(60);
         ChaosTestScenarioParameters scenarioParameters = new ChaosTestScenarioParameters(
           maxClusterStabilizationTimeout,